In This Article

 LifeSpa’s Leaky Gut Support

 Introducing LifeSpa’s Leaky Gut Support!
 It’s an Ayurvedic formula designed to support a healthy intestinal barrier.
 While intestinal permeability is natural, many factors overwhelm its capacity.
-Leaky Gut Support (previously known as Elim II) brings healthy function to the very delicate intestinal skin.
+Leaky Gut Support brings healthy function to the very delicate intestinal skin.

 Leaky Gut Support is primarily bael fruit (Aegle marmelos), also called bilva, one of the most revered herbs in Ayurveda.
 The main Ayurvedic text, Caraka Samhita, calls this fruit a rasayana or anti-aging herb.6 The rest of Leaky Gut Support is triphala, slippery elm, licorice, and a microdose of psyllium.